nreid/vc_tutorials/Part2_bcftools.md

 ## Call variants

-The second step is to evaluate the evidence (summarized in the pileup file) that the sequence variation we observe is true biological variation, and not errors introduced during library preparation and sequencing.
+The second step is to evaluate the evidence (summarized in the pileup file) that the sequence variation we observe is true biological variation, and not errors introduced during library preparation, sequencing, mapping and alignment.
 Here we use `bcftools call`.

 ```bash
 bcftools call -m -v -Oz -o chinesetrio.vcf.gz chinesetrio.pileup